Wickes – a strategy for success across 60,000 SKUs

 - Products used in building – such as nails, bricks, wood, cement, etc.

-Alongside an innovative new ranging strategy, a key element of this household packaging design project was rethinking the logo.
+Alongside an innovative new ranging strategy, a key element of this retail packaging identity project was rethinking the logo.
 Now it takes a consistent position on all packs, giving the brand prominence and authority.
 Although it was designed for packaging, the business adopted the new logo as a new corporate identity across Wickes stores, TV advertising and all brand communication.

 Secret to success?

-Pushing for a brave strategy.
+Pushing for a brave retail packaging identity strategy.
 By working with the Wickes team and gaining their confidence, we were able to discard the usual retailer good/better/best segmentation within each product category, in favour of a consumer focussed shopper needs approach.

-A brand identity that’s been adopted across the board, and a successful household packaging design project encompassing over 60,000 skus and a successful shopper needs driven strategy.
+A retail packaging identity that’s been adopted across the board, and a successful household packaging design project encompassing over 60,000 skus and a successful shopper needs driven strategy.

 Don’t always accept the status quo.
 If the rest of the market is adopting a particular approach, question whether it’s really right for your brand and your consumer.
-By being independently minded, you’re more likely to create a distinctive brand and a packaging range that your consumer enjoys shopping.
+By being independently minded, you’re more likely to create a distinctive brand and a retail packaging identity that your consumer enjoys shopping.

 For a retailer to package virtually every SKU in its business is a massive undertaking.
 It would be easy to focus on just getting through the project and accepting fit for purpose packaging design.
 What Reach have done is enable us to deliver pack designs of the highest quality, even by branded product standards, right across our business.